warnikchow/3i4k/README.md

 * IAA: *kappa* = 0.85 for Corpus 1
 * Data for FCI module is labeled in 0-6, split in train:test with ratio 9:1.
 * Available in *data* folder.
-#### For the data, an advanced version (more examples on fragments and IUs, rearrangement for some utterances) is being prepared.
-Might be released before 2019.

 ### Block diagram<br/>
 <image src="https://github.com/warnikchow/3i4k/blob/master/images/fig1.png" width="500"><br/>